bdbaecke/datasharing/README.md

 have to work through all the pre-processing steps first.

-What you should deliver to the statistician
+What you should deliver to the statistician?
 ====================

 For maximum speed in the analysis this is the information you should pass to a statistician: